-Carson explains that this driveway or front walkway idea will add visual interest and functionally while maximizing even the smallest of spaces.
+Carson explains that this driveway or front walkway will add visual interest and functionally while maximizing even the smallest of spaces.

-5. Choose front yard landscaping materials that echo your home's exterior
+15. Choose front yard landscaping materials that echo your home's exterior

 For a front yard that puts Mother Nature in the spotlight, embrace your space’s natural features.
 Here, architectural and design firm Ike Kligerman Barkley planted tall grass and leafy greens around the yard’s large rocks.
 Paired with a wide, stone walkway, this front yard strikes a balance between organic and manmade – and, importantly, echoes the materials of the exterior of the house for a cohesive look.

-6. Pick low maintenance front yard landscaping with impact
+16. Pick low maintenance front yard landscaping with impact

 Here, California-based designer Mindy Gayer takes a less-is-more approach by covering the majority of this space in gravel – and peppering in a few verdant plants when inspiration strikes.
 The final product looks and feels like a desert with a cool, modern twist.

-7. Choose informal cottage front yard landscaping
+17. Choose informal cottage front yard landscaping

 The wild array of flowers and stone walkway are reminiscent of a charming, modern-day fairytale.
 However, the greens on the roof offer a touch of drama, making this front yard look great from all angles.

-8. Opt for asymmetry
+18. Opt for asymmetry for a minimalist look

 As soothing as a symmetrical space is, the go-to design tactic can often veer into ubiquitous territory.
 If you’re looking to add some visual intrigue to your front yard landscaping, William Hefner created high-impact space above.
 Inspired by Japanese garden ideas and the Ryōan-ji rock garden of Kyoto, Hefner uses pavers and patterned stones to offset the leafy greens that line the facade.

-9. Draw the eye to the porch with container planting
+19. Draw the eye to the porch with container planting

 When in doubt, you can’t go wrong with a classic front yard landscaping strategy.
 Designer Alexandra Kaehler offset the simple porch and stately columns with boxwoods on the low hedges, pear trees, and white impatiens.
 The result?
-Front yard landscaping and front porch ideas that work together to transcend time and trends.
+Front yard landscaping and a front porch that work together to transcend time and trends.

-10. Pay attention to detail
+20. Pay attention to detail